Communities and businesses were invited to get involved in OpenLV, the groundbreaking project that made local electricity data openly available.

-As part of the OpenLV project, the software will be installed in 80 Low Voltage (LV) distribution substations located in Western Power Distribution’s (WPD’s) licence areas – the Midlands, the South West and South Wales.
-The software could ultimately be deployed across the GB electricity network.
+The OpenLV project installed LV-CAP™ platforms in 80 Low Voltage (LV) distribution substations located in Western Power Distribution’s (WPD’s) licence areas – the Midlands, the South West and South Wales.
+The platform could ultimately be deployed across the GB electricity network.
 LV-CAP™ is an open software platform that can monitor substation performance and electricity demand.
 The platform was designed to provide monitoring and alert services, to enable network control and automation, integrate with third party products, host apps developed by third parties and provide benefits to local communities.

 The OpenLV project has investigated how the LV-CAP™ platform could be used to benefit local electricity networks, community organisations, businesses and Universities.

 1: Local electricity networks